sesartrumpet/cs386-pennypilot/Reports/Deliverable1.md

 # Final Value Proposition
-We will help prospective Northern Arizona University attendees (age 13-28) gain financial literacy by tracking their expenses using an easy-to-understand webpage/interface.
+We will help prospective Northern Arizona University attendees (age 13-28) gain financial literacy by tracking their expenses using an easy-to-understand and editable webpage.